Apress/beg-apache-spark-using-azure-databricks/errata.md

 On **page 110** [code error]:

-Source code needs to have "\" at the tail end of all lines to run correctly.
+Source code needs to have a back slash at the tail end of all lines to run correctly.

 Code should read:
 %python